MaheshKumar2810/SPAssignment/README_Mahesh.txt

 Question No.: 3
 Question Title: Username, Password Reading from a file and matching the same.

-My team member Akarsh has submitted source code file and Data file which is a text document,
+I have submitted source code file and Data file which is a text document on the github along with assignment2,

 asn2_3.c
 Data.txt